ryan-a-davis365/RDFitness/README.md

 * The home page provides the user with a summary of our background and our equipment.

-* The site will provide multiple free resources such as:
+* The site will provide multiple free resources to the user such as:
    * A gallery of pictures taken directly from the gym.
    * An option to sign up for a consultation meeting.
    * The site will provide information on days open and hours.